Prototype1/TruffleBF/README.md

 An idea would be to allow a language to switch the backed array (int array per default) per context so each language can manipulate its own primitive arrays via BrainFuck.

-The used Truffle Version was build by me will asap change it using maven, when Truffle 0.9 is available in maven repo.
+The used Truffle Version was build by me will asap change it using maven, when Truffle 0.9 is public available in maven repo.

 Apache 2.0 License